Consensys/quorum/docs/Privacy/Tessera/Usage/Logging.md

 Messages are written to the logs using these rules for the log level:

-* ERROR: system failures or situations that require some action to ensure correct operation of the system.
+* `ERROR`: system failures or situations that require some action to ensure correct operation of the system.
-* WARN: notifications that don't require immediate action or that are indications that a transaction failed.
+* `WARN`: notifications that don't require immediate action or that are indications that a transaction failed.
-* INFO: information message to allow investigation of issues or to provide reassurance that the system is operating correctly.
+* `INFO`: information message to allow investigation of issues or to provide reassurance that the system is operating correctly.
-* DEBUG: very verbose logging to assist with investigation of issues
+* `DEBUG`: very verbose logging to assist with investigation of issues

 The log level is written out in uppercase as part of the log message, this can be used for alert monitoring.

 ## Errors
 Below is a non-exhaustive list of error messages and suggested actions.
 Braces '{}' indicate where further detail of the root cause is logged as part of the message.

-<br><b>Action:</b> <em></em>

 <table>
 <tr>